influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/sql/aggregate-select.md

   ```
 ---

-A SQL query that aggregates data includes the following clauses:
+An SQL query that aggregates data includes the following clauses:

 {{< req type="key" >}}